sheran/f1parser/README.md

 Look at the `TestBareToml()` function in the testing file.
 This shows you how to load up the TOML files, called filters, and then parse a url accordingly.

+Run that specific test like this:

+`go test -run TestBareToml`

 ## Filters

 A filter is a TOML file that describes what elements to select and what elements